aadarshgupta1412/pizza4ps-slot-checker/README.md

 ## Features

-- Checks for slots on May 17th and 18th, 2025
+* Checks for slots on 2025-05-19
-- Looks for slots between 12 PM to 9 PM
+* Looks for slots between 12:00 to 21:00
-- Tries booking for 2-4 adults
+* Tries booking for 2-4 adults
-- Sends email notifications when slots are found
+* Sends email notifications when slots are found
 ## Setup

 1. Clone this repository